labour law

 For example- laws based on wages, compensation for injury or women’s employment affect an individual as a worker whereas laws based on marriages, property, and sales tax affect an individual as a citizen.
 Different roles of people lead to the formation of different laws, it is ‘role-relation’ that determines whether particular legislation falls under labour legislation, social legislation or general legislation.

-• Labour legislation aims at equality, and security of the labourers.
+• Labour legislation aims at the equality and security of the labourers.
 They work in creating a better living environment for them, and also in promoting the work culture so that profit is earned in abundance which would be beneficial for them also.

-• Unlike other general legislation, labour legislations need frequent revisions and improvements, otherwise, they would hold no importance and would become outdated.
-Absence of frequent revisions would create a gap with current industrial requirements.
+• Unlike other general legislation, labour legislations need frequent revisions and improvements, otherwise, it would hold no importance and would become outdated.
+The absence of frequent revisions would create a gap with current industrial requirements.

 Labour laws in India